 GPs are also advised to be aware of factors that can 'moderately' or 'slightly' increase risk.
 In children these include having an allergic disease as well as asthma, younger age, obesity and exposure to tobacco smoke, while in adults older age, female gender, reduced lung function, obesity, smoking and depression are markers of a slightly increased risk.

-Quick-reference intelog summaries of the BTS/SIGN guidance will be updated to reflect the new recommendations.
+Quick-reference intelog summaries of the BTS/SIGN guidance have been updated to reflect the new recommendations.

 Joint NICE guidance

 The latest guideline from BTS/SIGN differs from asthma advice .
 Among other differences, BTS/SIGN do not recommend routine use of FeNO testing in non-specialist settings whereas NICE says doctors should offer a FeNO test to adults if a diagnosis of asthma is being considered (and in some circumstances for children).